Facebook tops 1.9 billion monthly users

 David Wehner, Facebook's CFO, said in November the company expected to see its ad sales growth rate "come down meaningfully" in 2017.
 The reason: Facebook is hitting the ceiling for how many ads it can shove in front of users.

-Analysts are now looking to other Facebook services like Instagram and WhatsApp to pick up the slack as Facebook's main business matures.
+Analysts are now looking to other Facebook services like Instagram, Messenger and WhatsApp to pick up the slack as Facebook's main business matures.
+Facebook does not break out sales for the other services.

+WhatsApp and Messenger each have more than one billion users.
+Instagram now has more than 700 million users.

 In recent months, Facebook has also faced criticism for its handling of ad metrics, fake news and troubling videos of murder and suicide shared on the platform.